-The Purpose of the Conservation Easement is to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:
+The Purpose of the Conservation Easement for the Property is to protect the Beneficial Public Values of the Property, as summarized below and described in more detail in the Baseline Documentation Report:

 - (a) Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the Property.
-Forest resources consist of mixed conifer and riparian vegetation that provides protection for wildlife and fisheries. - (c) The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape. - (d) Outdoor recreation in the form of passive recreational pursuits such as hiking, fishing, sightseeing, rafting, boating, swimming, and picnicking. - (e) Historical and cultural values, to the extent they are protected by state and federal law. - (f) Agriculture in the form of grazing.
+The term "habitat" includes vegetation along banks and shorelines that provide critical cover, forage and nesting habitat for a variety of species and contribute to maintaining watershed health.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the Property.
+Forest resources consist of Sierran Mixed Conifer, including, white and Douglas fir; incense cedar; ponderosa, and sugar pine.
+Dominant shrubs include mountain whitethorn, Sierra gooseberry, greenleaf manzanita, and creeping snowberry. - (c) The scenic viewshed of the Property in keeping with the surrounding environment including the unobstructed views of a contiguous forested landscape visible to the public using trails and roads on the Property, from boats on waterbodies and from adjacent publicly accessible roads, and trails. - (d) Outdoor recreation in the form of passive recreational pursuits such as camping, picnicking, hiking, fishing, hunting, birding, boating, and sightseeing. - (e) Identified historical and cultural values, to the extent they are protected by state and federal law.